Photophosphorylation

 Photophosphorylation in the light-dependent reactions of photosynthesis, which occurs at the thylakoid membrane in chloroplasts and cyanobacteria.

-In the process of photosynthesis, the phosphorylation of ADP to form ATP using the energy of sunlight is called photophosphorylation.
-Cyclic photophosphorylation occurs in both aerobic and anaerobic conditions, driven by the main source of energy available to living organisms, which is sunlight.
-All organisms produce ATP, which is the universal energy currency of life.
-In photophosphorylation, light energy is used to pump protons across a biological membrane, mediated by flow of electrons through an electron transport chain.
-This stores energy in a proton gradient.
-As the protons flow back through an enzyme called ATP synthase, ATP is generated from ADP and inorganic phosphate.
-ATP is essential in the Calvin cycle to assist in the synthesis of carbohydrates from carbon dioxide and NADPH.
+Photophosphorylation is the process of phosphorylation of ADP to form ATP using the energy from photons (e.g. from sunlight) in photosynthesis.
+There are two types: cyclic photophosphorylation and non-cyclic photophosphorylation.

+In photophosphorylation, light energy is used to pump protons across a biological membrane, mediated by flow of electrons through an electron transport chain, storing potential energy in a proton gradient.
+The protons return across the membrane though an enzyme called ATP synthase which synthesises ATP from ADP and inorganic phosphate.
+ATP is essential in the Calvin cycle to supply energy for the synthesis of carbohydrates from carbon dioxide and NADPH.